Z0eDu/3400-group6/mi3/README.md

 ## Mux Implementation

-While integrating the robot, we realized that the number of analog inputs we are using is larger than the number of analog input ports.
+While integrating the robot, we realized that we need to use more analog inputs than the number of analog input ports.
 We always need inputs from the inner two line sensors for line following and the three treasure detecting sensors.
 There are only 6 analog input ports, so the microphone, the outer two line sensors, and the three wall sensors have to share the last analog input port.
 Therefore we decided to use a mux to choose which one will use it.

 ```cpp